itsmillertim3/perform2021/extending-dynatrace/lab-guide/content/extension2-0/instructions.md

 ## Create the extension

-Inside a fresh folder or your choise, create a subfolder called dashboards, copy dashboard.json file in this folder.
+Inside a fresh folder or your choice, create a subfolder called dashboards, copy dashboard.json file in this folder.

 Create a new file called extension.yaml at the root of your folder.